craigmckeachie/react-course/concepts/22-ReactRedux.md

 - Connect components when
   - they need to access store state or dispatch actions
   - where passing props down multiple levels would be a pain
-- Only declare your map\* functions with two arguments if you really props
+- Only declare your map\* functions with two arguments if you really need props
 - Both map\* functions are optional
   - if you only need data, use connect(mapState)(MyComponent).
   - if you only need to dispatch, use connect(null, mapDispatch)(MyComponent)